Victim’s Help for Internet Libel or Smear Campaign

 “Since early 2008 Rexxfield has successfully and positively identified at least 80% of these backbiting miscreants for victimized clients and pro bono hardship cases”.

-I have had extensive personal experiences with an antagonist who had relentlessly attacked me physically, emotionally, financially and publicly.
+I have had extensive personal experiences with a smear campaign by narcissist, who relentlessly attacked me physically, emotionally, financially, and publicly.
 Free Internet blogs have been the most damaging venues to me as an entrepreneur; in early 2008 I had an agreement in principal with a European angel investment team to fund a start-up venture that I could not grow organically.
-Within 24 hours of the agreement the angels found my antagonist’s libelous web site and withdrew their offer immediately.
-A little later, in early April 2008, a $70Million enterprise was enthusiastically engaged in dialogue with me for a partnering venture in the USA… until they found “that web site” and withdrew from the venture.
+Within 24 hours of the agreement, the angels found my antagonist’s libelous website and withdrew their offer immediately.
+A little later, in early April 2008, a $70Million enterprise was enthusiastically engaged in dialogue with me for a partnering venture in the USA… until they found “that website” and withdrew from the venture.
 (My antagonist has been jailed subsequently for unrelated matters).

 Naturally, the more absurd the assertions the less likely an intelligent and objective observer will be to believe it.
 However, once that bystander becomes a potential employer or strategic partner the scenario changes drastically.
 The decision they make about associating with a libel victim will be filtered by the question “what will my customers think?”.
 If your antagonists are clever, they will cast flaming aspersions against you that are altogether deceptive, but sprinkled with a little truth that, although innocent in its own right, makes the tale all the more believable.
 This is called “spin” [define spin].